+- 1. AFS (African American Studies Program)

-- 1. ASB (Department of Anthropology)
+- 2. ASB (Department of Anthropology)

-- 2. CSS (Chicana and Chicano Studies)
+- 3. CSS (Chicana and Chicano Studies)

-- 3. ECN (Department of Economics, College of Business)
+- 4. ECN (Department of Economics, College of Business)

-- 4. GCU (Department of Geography)
+- 5. GCU (Department of Geography)

-- 5. HIS (Department of History)
+- 6. HIS (Department of History)

-- 6. PGS (Department of Psychology)
+- 7. PGS (Department of Psychology)

-- 7. POS (Department of Political Science)
+- 8. POS (Department of Political Science)

-- 8. SOC (Department of Sociology)
+- 9. SOC (Department of Sociology)

-- 9. WST (Women's Studies Program, only WST 100 or 300 but not both)
+- 10. WST (Women's Studies Program)

+- 11. One course may be selected from the larger set of General Studies course listings in social and behavioral sciences (SB).
+(See "General Studies," page 87.)

 - IV.
 General Electives.
 Most CLAS majors can meet all of the above requirements with fewer than the 120 semester hours required for graduation.
-The remainder of their hours are general electives that may be selected from any of the departments of CLAS and from the offerings of the other colleges.
+The remainder of their hours are general electives that may be selected

+from any of the departments of CLAS and from the offerings of the other colleges.

-Program of Study.
-The program of study, which is required by university regulations during the semester in which an undergraduate earns the 87th hour, must be filed and approved at least two weeks before the preregistration period for the subsequent semester.
+Program of Study/Declaration of Graduation.
+The program of study/declaration of graduation, which is required by university regulations during the semester in which an undergraduate earns the 87th hour, must be filed and approved at least two weeks before the preregistration period for the subsequent semester.
 Students are expected to follow the approved program of study or to receive early college approval for proposed changes to the program of study.
 Students should contact the Office for Academic Programs, SS 111, regarding college graduation rules and deadlines.
-Deadlines for filing a program of study after enrolling in the 87th hour are March 1 and October 1 of each year.
-Students with 87 hours must have a college-approved program of study before registering for the next semester.
+Deadlines for filing a program of study/declaration of graduation after enrolling in the 87th hour are March 1 and October 1 of each year.
+Students with 87 hours must have a college-approved program of study/declaration of graduation before registering for the next semester.